madeso/postertester/readme.md

 * Add options to groups, new bottom tab
 * Group settings (url variables, shared login settings)
 * Add icons to request list.
 Request type(post/get/etc...) and it uses the shared login (lock icon)
+* Add function to move requests between groups
-* Move groups to a tree view?
+* Change groups list/dropdown to a tree view?
 * Make the ui more pretty (port to avalonia)
 * AOT port
 * Make it cross platform